divine-ray/Servilia/Structure/TO-DO/Ye' Good Olde TODO.md

 ## Species
 - ### [[Varuú]]
-the experiments of lavish pseudoneo capabilities on humanoids, infused with twilight, building the city know known as [[Lost City of the Ninth Forest|Tombstone]], and the [[Archive of Old]].
+the experiments of lavish pseudoneo capabilities on humanoids, infused with twilight, building the city known as [[Lost City of the Ninth Forest|Tombstone]], and the [[Archive of Old]].
 Probably the first group to be shoved into Exile.
 - ### eurasian shadowmaw, also rebrand to fit (Padia?)
 - ### northern glasswing??
 - [ ] [[Lavish Rework ⁄ Lore]]